raghavtalwar/Red-Team-Operations/02 - Resource Development (TA0042)/Setting Up Redirectors.md

 - Use of redirectors to create a buffer between the C2 server (Blue Space) and the Target network (Red Space).
 - We will create an account on a Virtual Private Server (VPS) vendor and
 - Provision two VPS's to redirect traffic through.
-- Thus, we will leverage Empire C2 stager to perform routing via redirector to reach the Empire listener
+- Thus, we will leverage Empire C2 stager (Red Space) to perform routing via redirector (Grey Space) to reach the Empire listener (Blue Space).

 ![[Pasted image 20240310163005.png]]